Sung Y. Kim

-Sung Yong Kim (Korean: 김성용; born 1960) is an American diplomat of Korean descent serving as the United States Special Representative for North Korea Policy since 2021, and previously from 2014 to 2016.
-He has also served as the acting Assistant Secretary of State for East Asian and Pacific Affairs from January to June 2021.
+Sung Yong Kim (Korean: 김성용; born 1960) is an American business advisor and retired diplomat of Korean descent who served as the United States Special Representative for North Korea Policy from 2014 to 2016, and again from 2021 to 2023.
+He also served as the acting Assistant Secretary of State for East Asian and Pacific Affairs from January to June 2021.

-In 2008, Kim was appointed by President George W. Bush as the U.S. Special Envoy for the Six-party talks.
-He later served in the Obama and Trump administrations as the Ambassador to South Korea from 2011 to 2014 and as the Ambassador to the Philippines from 2016 to 2020.
+In 2008, Kim was appointed by President George W. Bush as the U.S. Special Envoy for the six-party talks.
+He later served in the Obama and first Trump administrations as the Ambassador to South Korea from 2011 to 2014 and as the Ambassador to the Philippines from 2016 to 2020.
 In 2020, Kim was appointed by President Donald Trump as Ambassador to Indonesia.
+He later reprised his role as special envoy to North Korea in the Biden administration.

 Early life and education

 Sung Kim was born in Seoul, South Korea, in 1960 to a South Korean diplomat and moved to the United States in 1973 following his father's posting in Tokyo.
-Kim grew up in Los Angeles and is a graduate of University of Pennsylvania (BA, 1982), Loyola Law School of the Loyola Marymount University (JD, 1985), and the London School of Economics (LL.M).
+Kim later grew up in Los Angeles and graduated from the University of Pennsylvania (BA, 1982), Loyola Law School of the Loyola Marymount University (JD, 1985), and the London School of Economics (LL.M).
 He also holds an honorary degree from the Catholic University of Korea.